WRDS 4021 and ENGL 4400/5400

 If you have any questions about tutoring or becoming a part of our center, please feel free to email us: firstname.lastname@example.org.

+After successful completion of the course, and with the permission of the director, students can go on to become a paid tutor within the WRC.
 Continued employment in the WRC requires ongoing professional development via staff meetings.
 Experienced tutors may also apply for a small number of summer tutoring positions.

 There are a limited number of Graduate Assistantships available in the First Year Writing Program.
 If you are interested in a Graduate Assistantship, please apply through the English department.